ashwinvin/websurfx/docs/installation.md

 > **Note**
 > In the above command the dollar sign(**$**) refers to running the command in Privileged mode by using utilities `sudo`, `doas`, `pkgexec`, or any other privileged access methods.

-Once you have run the above set of commands, open your preferred web browser and navigate to http://127.0.0.1:8080/ to start using Websurfx.
+Once you have run the above set of commands, open your preferred web browser and navigate to http://127.0.0.1:8080/ to start using Anvesh.

 If you want to change the port or the IP or any other configuration setting check out the [configuration docs](./configuration.md).